itsankitbhusal/blog-app/readme.md

 ## Google Auth
 ### `Auth/google`

-hit in `auth/google` endpoint and it will create user in databse with google cardinals but ==password field will be null== in the database.
+hit in `auth/google` endpoint and it will create user in databse with google cardinals but <mark>password field will be null</mark> in the database.
 After  successful login we will have response as below

 `http://localhost:8000/auth/google`